 A. On the Twin Cities campus, three (3) of these holidays shall be scheduled by the University.
-One (1) will be designated as a personal holiday to be taken at the employee's discretion, with the supervisor's approval, in accordance with the University's guidelines on the use of personal holidays.
+One (1) will be designated as a personal holiday to be taken at the employee's discretion, with the supervisor's approval, in accordance with the

+University's guidelines on the use of personal holidays.

-B. Coordinate campuses, Minnesota Extension, and CUHCC shall establish their own policies for these days.
+B. Coordinate campuses, Minnesota Extension, CUHCC, and programs where employees work in areas/buildings not under the control of the University, shall establish their own policies for these days.